 The stationery business is viable in Zimbabwe.
 Once you are settled consider expansion options such as opening another stationery shop in another city and even expanding your website into an international stationery site.
 In time you can even consider going into another line of business in order to diversify and spread your business risk.

 We wish you the best in your stationery business.
 Check out more business ideas and our collection of business plans.
-We also have cash flow projections needed for Zimbabwe farm applications.
-Register your company today, get the Company Registration In Zimbabwe Manual and Templates.
 Like us on Facebook, follow us on Twitter, and subscribe to receive notifications of new posts in your email.